SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 ﬁll in the missing game characteristics.
 To keep it easy, pick seven skills that you want your character to have experience or training in.
-Look at the die code next to the attribute that the ﬁrst skill is listed under, and add one to the number in front of the “D.” Write this new die code next to the skill.
+Look at the die code next to the attribute that the ﬁrst skill is listed under, and add one to the number in front of the "D." Write this new die code next to the skill.
 Do this for each of the seven skills you picked.

 Example: *If you decided to put 1D in climb/jump, your score for